Master’s Entry Program in Nursing students work with patients in their first quarter

-“Historically, there’s been an attitude or concept that nursing education should integrate patient interactions slowly, that we need to warm students up to it,” said Kupiri Ackerman-Barger, assistant director for the Master’s Entry Program in Nursing.
+“Historically, there’s been an attitude or concept that nursing education should integrate patient interactions slowly, that we need to warm students up to it,” said Kupiri Ackerman-Barger, associate dean for Health Equity, Diversity and Inclusion.
 “We feel that the sooner these students engage with patients and interact with them as humans, the more meaningful this will be to their education.
 They will make a close connection between the theory they learn in the classroom and the practice they observe or conduct.”

 Early clinical exposures and purposeful integration of theory and practice aren’t the only unique features of the new UC Davis nursing program.
 The entry-level program also features a case-based curriculum where learning activities, based on realistic clinical scenarios and fictional patients, are presented throughout several courses during the same time period so students learn related concepts in deep ways with complex intersections.
 Rarely do more traditional nursing programs make use of case-based learning to integrate concepts mapped across courses and the curriculum.
 This innovative approach decreases course isolation and facilitates students’ learning and teamwork.